 What did you find most interesting in the programme?

-How has your thinking or understanding of migration changed?
+How has your thinking about urban disasters changed?

 Why do you think is it important to collaborate with students from across the Commonwealth?